ssrp/SubSpectralNet-PyTorch/README.md

 Following are the steps to to follow for training the model on our implementation:

-Before training the model, it is expected that you [download the dataset](https://zenodo.org/record/1228142) and extract the same.
+Before training the model, it is expected that you [download the dataset](https://zenodo.org/record/1228142) and extract the files.
 You should see a folder named "TUT-urban-acoustic-scenes-2018-development".
 Once you get this folder, following are the steps to execute the code:

 **Step 1.
 Clone the repository to local.**
 Download the repository: